 Supply chains produce a huge amount of data, and it may become difficult to digest all the information.
-It is better to be able to visualise the data using a visualisation tool.
+It is better to be able to visualize the data using a visualization tool.
 It becomes easy to interpret data when you get an overview of it.
 Making connections and assumptions also becomes easy.
 Sharing the simpler data with the team for analysis makes it easy for you to make improvements.
-Some of the tools provide a view of tables and charts that tell you how the supply chain is performing and what optimisation needs to be done.
+Some of the tools provide a view of tables and charts that tell you how the supply chain is performing and what optimization needs to be done.

 Get Location Specific Insights

 One of the challenges in supply chain management is that the operations are spread across various locations.
 It will be beneficial to get location-specific insights from your supply chain analytics.
 It will help to know how each location is performing and what challenges they are facing.
 It will be easier to arrive at specific solutions for a location that may not apply to others.
 An inventory distribution based on where the company’s customers are located will help to reduce delivery time and enhance client satisfaction.

 Managing inventory with cost saving is a tough job unless you can predict the demand accurately.
 Forecasting is never fully correct, but it does provide the information needed for maintaining the optimal inventory.
 Predictive analytics can help forecast demand and help you maintain only the necessary stocks.
 This will help in saving cost and space in warehouses.
 Information on daily sales, production lead times, and receiving turnaround times help to forecast demand in a better way.
 These insights will help to set automatically e-order quantities and streamline the inventory restocking process.

 Now that we have seen how you can use supply chain analytics to make your supply chain more efficient, it is time to look at the benefits a business gets from this process.

 Also Read: What Is The Scope Of Operations Management?